 The Roaring Meg Track is located in the Pisa Range, amongst the highest cycle trails in the world.
 The range connects Wanaka to Queenstown with vast tussock-covered paddocks surrounded by incredible mountain ranges.

 The track will take five to six hours (19 kilometres).
 Start at Tuohys Gully Car Park and continue to the Roaring Meg Car Park.

 Opt For a 4WD Tour

 Going four wheel driving is a great activity for the hilly regions of the South Island.
 Many tours are available, but choose one that also includes a boat ride so you get to experience the best of both worlds.

-Wanaka Water Taxi & 4×4 Explorer offer a half-day tour which not only includes 4×4 ride high above Lake Wanaka, but also a picnic on the top of the mountain and a 30-minute boat ride tour.
-Pricing for this tour is $235 NZD per person.
+Wanaka Water Taxi & 4×4 Explorer offer an epic half-day tour which not only includes 4×4 ride high above Lake Wanaka, but also a picnic on the top of the mountain and a 30-minute boat ride tour.
+Pricing for this tour is around $235 NZD per person.

 Paragliding is near the top of my bucket list.
 Cruise over Lake Wanaka a couple hundred metres in the air while you enjoy the 360-degree views!